Home About Support Blog Ask AI

 What does "rules" mean vs "BLOCKED"?+

 "Rules" means the bot can crawl your site but certain paths are restricted (e.g. /admin/, /api/).
 This is normal and healthy.
-"BLOCKED" means Disallow: / — the bot cannot access any page at all.
+"BLOCKED" means Disallow: /, so the bot cannot access any page at all.

 Why does the server check show 403 for some bots?+